brandendupont-mcw/second-cms/src/documentation-pages/deferral_and_diversion.md

 title: Deferred Judgement Outcomes
 sidenav: false
 ---
-# Deferred Judgment Outcomes

-Deferred judgements are alternatives to traditional prosecution.
-An individual granted a deferred judgment must complete a probationary period during which they must have no other criminal violation and meet certain conditions, such as paying restitution or completing drug education classes.
+# Diversion and Deferral

+This section presents data on cases granted diversion or deferred judgment.
+Diversion programs and deferred judgements are alternatives to traditional prosecution that attempt to address individuals’ needs.
 If programmatic requirements are met, the case will be dismissed.

-This dashboard presents data on cases granted a deferred judgment (post-plea).
-In addition, it examines the rate of successful completion, and therefore dismissal, of these cases.

-**Why is this important?** Understanding what cases are diverted or deferred and the rate of successful program completion provides information on whether the alternative minimizes unnecessary punitiveness while centering community safety. <br>
+**Why is this important?** Understanding what cases are diverted or deferred and the rate of successful program completion provides information on whether the alternative minimizes unnecessary punitiveness while centering community safety.

 <br>